Ifihan/certificate-generator/README.md

 ## Features

+- **Visual Settings Panel**: Customize certificates directly in the browser with live preview
+- **Drag-and-Drop Text Positioning**: Position text on certificates by dragging a marker
-- **CSV Upload Interface**: Upload CSV files directly through a web interface
+- **Drag-and-Drop CSV Upload**: Upload CSV files by dragging them into the browser
 - **Multiple Storage Providers**: Choose from Cloudinary, Catbox, file.io, or tmpfiles
 - **Progress Tracking**: Automatic progress saving - resume if interrupted
+- **Cancel Generation**: Stop certificate generation mid-process and resume later
 - **CSV Change Detection**: Detects when a different CSV is uploaded
 - **Column Preservation**: All columns from input CSV are preserved in output
-- **Beautiful Certificates**: Customizable fonts, colors, and positioning
-- **Easy Customization**: Single configuration file for all settings
+- **Custom Templates & Fonts**: Upload your own certificate templates and fonts
 - **Production Ready**: Error handling, validation, and robust architecture

 ## Quick Start